 This is where you, the mentor, comes in.
 If you grab that iPad of smartphone or what ever device you have every day and spend a few minutes composing then there is a good chance that the child gets drawn into making music at an early age.

 Just by playing the sounds, a child begins to build a reference to the tone and the animals which act as play pads make playing memorable and fun.
 This method was born a long time ago and countless students have started their first piano lessons by playing from drawings which the teacher made.
 Please give it a try.
-Read the miniMAL app info page which has all the information you need to get the most out of this incredible learning tool.
+Read the NOAH app info page which has all the information you need to get the most out of this incredible learning tool.

 If you have questions then feel free to respond.
 You don’t need an account to post and we check the blog on a daily basis.
 Thank you for reading and good luck on your musical journey.
 May your memories be golden.